 Saand Ki Aankh Movie Review: Bhumi Pednekar & Taapsee Pannu Aim For Winning Hearts & They Succeed!

-"Waise Daadi ek baat toh hai, Aurat Chaahe kisi bhi mukaam pe pahuch jaaye...Par apni sahi umar batane se katraati hai," quips a news reporter quips to the 'Tomar Daadis' in a lighter vein to which one of them hits back, "Aisa na hai, Sahi umaar batana mein ki hai...Par asal mein, auraat uss umaar ka sahi hisaab na laga sake hai jo usne apne liye jiye ho."
+"Waise Daadi ek baat toh hai, Aurat Chaahe kisi bhi mukaam pe pahuch jaaye...Par apni sahi umar batane se katraati hai," quips a news reporter to the 'Tomar Daadis' in a lighter vein to which one of them hits back, "Aisa na hai, Sahi umaar batana mein ki hai...Par asal mein, auraat uss umaar ka sahi hisaab na laga sake hai jo usne apne liye jiye ho."
 Well, I can already sense many female heads nodding in agreement to these words.

 Based on the real-life sexagenarian sharpshooters, Chandro and Prakash Tomar (played by Bhumi Pednekar and Taapsee Pannu respectively), 'Saand Ki Aankh' first gives us a sneak-peek into the lives of these two sister-in-laws when they were newly-married.